AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-on-premise-content-cloud.md

 Extraction will take minutes, and you'll view the status as updated.
     ![migration set extraction](./assets/migration-set-extraction.png)

+1. Once the extraction is complete and indicated by the status `finished`, go to Cloud Acceleration Manager  and select the project you created in step 18.
-1. Go to your cloud acceleration manager, select the three dots, and then select **View details**.
+For more information select the three dots, and then select **View details**.

 1. In the Migration set details pop-up, verify the migration set configuration and close the pop up.

     You can view the paths and other setings as shown in the following screenshot: